 “Race to X” selections where neither team reaches the selected score will be settled as losers, regardless of whether a “neither team to reach X” selection was available as an alternate selection or not.

-Postponed Matches (For One Game Parlay):
+Postponed Matches (For Same Game Parlay):

 If a baseball match does not commence on the scheduled calendar day of the officially listed start time, all bets on the match will be cancelled.
 Where a match is suspended after it has commenced and subsequently resumed within 36 hours (inclusive) of the originally scheduled start time, all bets will stand.